Business Ideas for University Students

 Just do a Google search and you’ll find thousands of potential ideas to pursue.
 Having a great idea though is not what makes you successful.
 Identifying a problem or need that is worth solving and having the ability to execute or deliver is what counts.
 So start engaging on a journey of whatever sort.
 The lessons learned will no doubt serve you well in the future.

 The biggest piece of advice is to work on establishing “product-market fit” before formalising your business.
 We all have ideas for business ventures.
-The question, however, is whether or not there are customers that are willing to pay for your product/service.
+The question, however, is whether or not there are customers who are willing to pay for your product/service.
 Without buyers, you don’t have a business.
-Get out there, engage with your target market, understand what their needs and pain points are.
+Get out there, engage with your target market, and understand what their needs and pain points are.

 This will help you to identify exactly what it is that you can look to solve.
 Once you’ve done this, put your product/solution offering out there and see how they engage with you and your product.
 If things start to get serious, then you can look to formalise a business.
 If not, then pivot and try a different approach or offering to address their needs.